dalyIsaac/Whim/README.md

 - Creating subclasses of internal classes is not encouraged in Whim - instead, plugins should suffice to add new functionality.

 Whim was not built to be a drop-in replacement for workspacer, but it does have a similar feel and many of the same features.
 It is not a fork of workspacer, and is built from the ground up.

+It should be noted that [workspacer is no longer in active development](https://github.com/workspacer/workspacer/discussions/485).

 I am grateful to the workspacer project for the inspiration and ideas it has provided.